hotpeppersec/cloudlab/docs/_source/python.rst

 Requirements File
 *****************

-A requirements file under `python/requirements.txt` includes the required Python modules needed to build and run any Python portions of our project.
+A requirements file under `python/requirements.txt` lists the required Python modules needed to build and run any Python portions of our cloudlab project.
+We also add a check in the Makefile to verify the existence of the `requirements.txt` file.
+The intention is, so we can quickly cut and paste the Makefile into a new project, but not break anything if no requirements are present yet.

 .. index::
    single: requirements.txt